pubsubdb/pubsubdb/README.md

 ```

 ## Design
 PubSubDB apps are modeled using YAML.
 These are the *execution instructions* for the app, describing its activity and data flow.
 Consider the following example flow that checks if there is a customer discount available for a given product.
-Note the following:

-1. **Subscribe and Publish**: Each YAML file represents a flow of activities within your application, subscribing to and publishing events.
-In this example, the flow subscribes to `discount.requested` and publishes to `discount.responded`.

-2. **Input\/Output Schemas**: Each YAML file defines input and output schemas.
-These schemas describe the structure of data that the flow expects sends and receives.
-Each activity can likewise define a custom schema, separate from the input and output schemas for the overall flow.

-3. **Activities**: Activities are the building blocks of your workflow.
-Each activity, such as `get_discount` in the example, represents a single step in the process.
-Flows are composable and can be connected using an `await` activity.

-4. **Data Mapping**: The mapping syntax, referred to as [@pipes](./docs/data_mapping.md), allows you to navigate the JSON data generated and exchanged between activities as the flow is run.

-5. **Conditional Transitions**: Design flows with sophisticated `and`/`or` conditions that branch based upon upstream activity data.

 ```yaml
 subscribes: discount.requested